Cabinet approves policy for using coal mine land for infrastructure

 Cabinet approves policy for using coal mine land for infrastructure2 min read .
-Updated: 14 Apr 2022, 12:45 AM IST
+14 Apr 2022

 - Land belonging to government firms such as Coal India can be leased out to even private entities through joint ventures